Call Center Culture- 8 Critical Steps for Transforming Your Call Center

-The first thirty minutes should be a time of recap yesterday, give team goals and then give each team member their individual goals for the day that are reasonable for each specific person.
+The first thirty minutes should be a time to recap yesterday, give team goals, and then give each team member their individual goals for the day that are reasonable for each specific person.
 Setting the table for the day is HUGE.
 If you work hard to get things started off properly things will more easily fall into place.

 4. Invest in Your Associates: